The latest news from our groups…..

 Diane has made a model plane in the past!

-The hats were knitted by Louise for family Christmas gifts.
+The hats were knitted by Louise as gifts.

-We mix with table top games so you can do either or both at a session.
+We mix with indoor games so you can do either or both at a session.
 Bring a mug for the teabreak.

 Mary Howarth